MindTheGap-ERC/CarboKitten.jl/docs/src/getting-started.md

 ## Working with simulation outputs

-#### HDF5 data format structure

-CarboKitten saves all simulation data in **HDF5 format** (`.h5` files), which provides hierarchical, self-documenting data storage with metadata.
-This format is cross-platform compatible and readable by multiple programming languages, including Python, MATLAB, and R.

 #### Reading and accessing HDF5 data

 You can open the model contents using a general package for handling HDF5 datasets, but we recommend using the functions written specifically for handling CarboKitten outputs.